Thera Farms Australia is currently seeking an investment of funds to resource a feasibility study that will thoroughly investigate the

 Internationally, therapeutic farms have shown to improve wellbeing, including a reduction in negative symptoms such as decreasing anxiety, distress and depressive symptoms, whilst increasing self-esteem, self-efficacy, social interaction, and psychological wellbeing.
 Research has also shown that the care farming model can enable and encourage participants to cultivate healthy and sustainable lifestyles, and that these positive changes to health and healthy behaviours last beyond the intervention period.

 Thera Farm Australia offers a model for mental health recovery that is unlike any other care solution in Australia.
 Aligned with Australia’s long-term vision for mental health, it takes a ‘biopsychosocial approach’1, understanding the biological, psychological and social factors that influence mental health and wellbeing are all interlinked and equally important.

 The model of care is founded on the belief that holistic care, community participation and meaningful work perform a key role in growth and recovery.
 Meaningful work provides a daily structure, routine and sense of purpose.

-Alongside the working farm, the Thera Farms Australia model of care provides a combination of clinical treatment and holistic care.
+Alongside the farm, the Thera Farms Australia model provides a combination of clinical treatment and holistic care.
 These integrated services will be delivered by a multidisciplinary team of peer workers, mental health nurses, allied health workers, clinical psychologists, GP and psychiatrist.